vleedev/php-openshift/README.md

 # PHP docker image

-Can be used for any PHP application inherit official [yii2-docker](https://github.com/yiisoft/yii2-docker) and based on the PHP Apache Debian version.
-With configuration made to be compatible with [openshift security policy](https://docs.openshift.com/container-platform/3.11/creating_images/guidelines.html).
+This Docker image be used for any PHP application.
+This inherits from the official [yii2-docker](https://github.com/yiisoft/yii2-docker) image, and is based on the PHP Apache Debian version, with changes made to the configuration to ensure compatibility with the [OpenShift security policy](https://docs.openshift.com/container-platform/3.11/creating_images/guidelines.html).

-If you wan't to do some modification in the image, you `Dockerfile` should look something like that:
+If you want to make modifications to the image, your `Dockerfile` should look something like this, ensuring the PHP version is updated in the FROM image descriptor:

 ```Dockerfile
 FROM linkbn/php-openshift:X.X